subutai-io/peer-os/management/Readme.md

     `mvn clean install`

-After this you will have `management/server/server-karaf/target` directory with **subutai-{version}.tar.gz** archive which container custom Karaf distribution of SS Console application.
+After this you will have `management/server/server-karaf/target` directory with **subutai-{version}.tar.gz** archive which contains custom Karaf distribution of SS Console application.
 Untar it to some directory and execute `{distr}/bin/karaf`.

-After that got to `https://you_host_ip:8443` in your browser.
+After that go to `https://you_host_ip:8443` in your browser.